pandas-dev/pandas/doc/source/advanced.rst

 .. _advanced.take:

-Similar to numpy ndarrays, pandas Index, Series, and DataFrame also provides the ``take`` method that retrieves elements along a given axis at the given indices.
+Similar to NumPy ndarrays, pandas Index, Series, and DataFrame also provides the ``take`` method that retrieves elements along a given axis at the given indices.
 The given indices must be either a list or an ndarray of integer index positions. ``take`` will also accept negative integers as relative positions to the end of the object.